VimbainasheK/internshipassesment/README.md

 ## Comments

 First Attempt using Odoo

-I encountered a  internal serrvice error after closing the window,
+-I encountered a  internal serrvice error after closing the window,